 Top 10 Africa facts Selected as the most interesting among Africa related questions in Africa quiz Okavango river is famous for its biologically rich delta.
 What is the river's outlet?It doesn't have an outlet to the sea.
 Discharging to an endorheic basin, the Okavango does not have an outlet to the sea.
 Instead, it empties into a swamp in the Kalahari Desert, known as the Okavango Delta or Okavango Alluvial Fan.Created by: globalquiz.orggeography of Africa facts » During the whole history, where were most of slaves from Africa taken to?Arabia.
 Slavery had long been practiced in Africa.
 Between the 7th and 20th centuries, the Arab slave trade (also known as slavery in the East) took 18 million slaves from Africa via trans-Saharan and Indian Ocean routes.
 Between the 15th and the 19th centuries, the Atlantic slave trade took an estimated 7–12 million slaves to the New World.Created by: globalquiz.orghistory of Africa facts » Which country other than USA named its capital after the president of the United States?Liberia was created in 1847 by freed slaves from the United States.
 They established a government modeled on that of the United States and named its capital city Monrovia after James Monroe, a prominent supporter of the colonization.Created by: globalquiz.orggeography of West Africa facts » How was Haile Selassie known before his coronation to Emperor of Ethiopia in 1930?Ras Tafari.
 Haile Selassie was born as Tafari Makonnen Woldemikael.
 As Governor of Harer, he became known as Ras Tafari Makonnen (Ras means Duke).
 Among the Rastafari movement, which began in Jamaica in 1930s, Haile Selassie is revered as the returned messiah of the Bible, God incarnate.
 Currently, the movement has between 200,000 and 800,000 followers worldwide.Created by: globalquiz.orgEthiopia facts » Which desert has this famous "eye"?Sahara.
 The Richat Structure in Mauritania, also known as the Eye of the Sahara, was interpreted as an asteroid impact structure, but no evidence for shock metamorphism has been found.
 Today scientists believe that it is a huge (40 km in diameter) and deeply eroded geologic dome.Created by: globalquiz.orgdeserts of Africa facts » Where in the world does slavery still occur at the largest scale?In Mauritania.
 Today up to 600,000 Mauritanians, or 20% of the population, are still enslaved, mainly the "black Moors" of Haratin people.
 Though legally abolished in 1981, slavery did not become a crime until 2007, and since then only one person has been prosecuted for owning slaves.
-The issue of slavery is still powerful theme in the country's political debate.Created by: Hitter smasherWest Africa facts » What are the circular objects visible on this satellite photo taken over Libya?Agricultural fields.
+The issue of slavery is still powerful theme in the country's political debate.Created by: Hitter smasherWest Africa facts » What is the most populous French-speaking country?Democratic Republic of the Congo.
+The population of Democratic Republic of the Congo is 77 million.
+The population of France is 66 million, Canada - 35 million, Madagascar - 24 million.Created by: globalquiz.orgFrench language facts » What are the circular objects visible on this satellite photo taken over Libya?Agricultural fields.
 This is an astronaut photo of the Al Khufrah Oasis in Libya.
 The circular shape of fields is characteristic of center pivot irrigation.
 These fields are approximately 0.6 mile (1 kilometer) in diameter.
-Lighter colors indicate fields that have been harvested recently or just planted.Created by: globalquiz.orgLibya facts » Who was guarded by the all-female Amazonian Guard?Muammar Gaddafi.
+Lighter colors indicate fields that have been harvested recently or just planted.Created by: globalquiz.orgdeserts of North Africa facts » Who was guarded by the all-female Amazonian Guard?Muammar Gaddafi.
 Beginning in the 1980s Gadaffi travelled with his Amazonian Guard, which was a group of female bodyguards, hand-picked by Gaddafi himself.
 They reportedly were sworn to a life of celibacy.
 However, in the latter days of the Libyan civil war, accusations emerged from five members of the Amazonian Guard of rape and other abuse by the upper echelons of the Gaddafi government.Created by: globalquiz.orgdictators facts » Which large city lies in the shadow of the table mountain?Cape Town.
 The central area of Cape Town is called City Bowl.
-It is enclosed by near vertical cliffs of 1,000 m (3,300 ft) high Table Mountain, and Devil's Peak and Lion's Head on either side.Created by: ex-terminatorSouth Africa facts » What was the first major empire in the world to officially adopt Christianity as a state religion?Kingdom of Aksum (Africa).
-In about 316 AD, Frumentius and his brother Edesius from Tyre were taken to the Ethiopian court as slaves.
-They were given positions of trust by the monarch, and converted members of the royal court to Christianity.
-Ethiopia, a major empire at the time, was the second country to officially adopt Christianity (after Armenia).Created by: globalquiz.orgEast Africa facts » Play Africa quiz and see all the questions.
+It is enclosed by near vertical cliffs of 1,000 m (3,300 ft) high Table Mountain, and Devil's Peak and Lion's Head on either side.Created by: ex-terminatorSouth Africa facts » Play Africa quiz and see all the questions.